Willard High School Science

 3. Recognize the various control systems of the human body.

-4. Understand the functions of the systems associated with the maintenance of the human body.
+4. Understand the functions of the systems associated with the maintenance of

 5. Recognize structure and function of the reproductive system.